Impact of the September 11 attacks on the entertainment industry: Delays

-The UEFA Champions League and UEFA Cup matches that were scheduled for September 12 and 13 were postponed to October 10 and September 20, 2001, respectively.
+The UEFA Champions League and UEFA Cup matches that were scheduled for September 12 and 13 were postponed to October 10 and September 20, respectively.
 Matches scheduled on September 11 proceeded for logistical reasons, with a minute's silence observed and black armbands worn at the matches.

-World Wrestling Entertainment, then named the World Wrestling Federation, had a live taping scheduled for the upcoming episode of SmackDown! on September 11, 2001, however due to the events of September 11, the taping was delayed until September 13, 2001, in Houston, Texas.
+World Wrestling Entertainment, then named the World Wrestling Federation, had a live taping scheduled for the upcoming episode of SmackDown! on September 11, however, due to the day's events, the taping was delayed until September 13 in Houston, Texas.
 The live episode of SmackDown was the first large public assembly since the attacks.

-NASCAR delayed the 2001 New Hampshire 300, moving the race (and the entire weekend) from September 16 to November 23, 2001.
-Several cars ran American flag themed liveries for the race, which was won by Dale Earnhardt Jr..
+NASCAR delayed the 2001 New Hampshire 300, moving the race (and the entire weekend) from September 16 to November 23.
+Several cars ran American flag themed liveries for the following race at Dover, which was won by Dale Earnhardt Jr..

 Not delayed

 The 2001 American Memorial was a Championship Auto Racing Teams motor race held four days after the attacks at the EuroSpeedway Lausitz.
 It was not delayed, but was renamed from "German 500" by CART following the aftermath of the attacks.

 Formula One's governing body, the Fédération Internationale de l'Automobile, announced that the 2001 Italian Grand Prix would proceed as scheduled.
 Ferrari president Luca di Montezemolo said that his team would approach the race as a normal racing event instead of a traditional Ferrari festival.
 Furthermore, di Montezemolo stated Formula One should continue its normal schedule and not cancel races.
 The Automobile Club d'Italia urged fans and spectators to behave "in keeping with the gravity of the situation and in collective participation in the pain of American citizens."
 Podium celebrations were cancelled and all pre-race ceremonies including a flypast by the Italian Tricolour Arrows display team were called off.
 Three teams altered their car's liveries as a mark of respect.
 Ferrari stripped their cars of all advertising and painted their nose cones black, Jaguar fitted black engine covers to their R2 cars on Saturday morning, and Jordan sponsor Deutsche Post replaced its branding with the American flag on the Jordan cars' engine covers on Sunday morning.
 Michael Schumacher was reluctant to take part in the race, and said in 2002 that he felt it was a "bad sign" to be driving after the September 11 attacks.